 One critical advantage of sonohysterography is that it is a non-invasive procedure.
 This means it does not require incisions or radiation, such as in the case of an HSG.
 This makes it a safer and more comfortable option for many patients, especially those hesitant about undergoing more invasive procedures.

 Additionally, sonohysterography can provide valuable information about the fallopian tubes’ overall health and structure, including blockages or abnormalities.
-The healthcare provider can gain insights into potential fertility issues by assessing the tubes’ patency and the presence of fluid or debris within them.
+By assessing the tubes’ patency and the presence of fluid or debris within them, the healthcare provider can gain insights into potential IVF in NC fertility issues.

 However, it’s important to note that sonohysterography may not be as effective as other diagnostic tests, such as the HSG, in identifying specific types of tubal abnormalities or blockages.
 In some cases, the healthcare provider may recommend additional testing, such as a laparoscopy, to obtain a more comprehensive evaluation of the fallopian tubes.